khaledMamdouh2/three-game/README.md

 ```
 http://localhost:8081/threegame/start-game/automatic/false
 ```
-4. first player start the game with manual selection of the initial number (100 for example)
+4. second player start the game with manual selection of the initial number (100 for example)
 ```
 http://localhost:8081/threegame/start-game/manual/100
 ```